tcpipuk/maubot-openai-translate/README.md

   but also more robotic.
 - `openai.prompt`: The system prompt sent to OpenAI, instructing the model for translation tasks.

-**Note:** OpenAI's API incurs costs.
-It's recommended to set a spending limit in your OpenAI account and monitor usage to manage expenses effectively.
+**Note:** While OpenAI's API incurs costs, you can use alternative providers like LocalAI to run models locally or choose other commercial providers.
+It's still recommended to set appropriate rate limits to manage resource usage effectively.

 ## License